PrincetonUniversity/install_lammps/01_installing/README.md

 This cluster is quite different from the others given its IBM POWER9 CPUs.
 Traverse is composed of 46 nodes with 32 physical CPU cores per node and 4 NVIDIA V100 GPUs per node.
 Users should only be using this cluster if their LAMMPS simulations can use GPUs.
 The USER-INTEL package cannot be used on Traverse because the CPUs are made by IBM and not Intel.

-Run these commands to install LAMMPS on traverse:
+Run these commands to install LAMMPS on Traverse:

 ```bash
 $ ssh <YourNetID>@traverse.princeton.edu